Quality Control

 Yes, all calibration records are available and are added to job files as applicable.

-How do welders get instruction/ verify weld procedure?
+How do welders get instruction/ verify weld procedures?

-Welders are given instruction by the supervisor and all weld procedure are available for review in the formen or QC offices.
+Welders are given instruction by the supervisor and all weld procedures are available for review in the Foremen or QC office.

 How are drawing/documents controlled?

-Documents are controlled as per QC manual, a log is kept of all documents that are received and sent through our document control.
+Documents are controlled as per our Quality Program.
+A log is kept of all documents that our Document Control receive and send.

-Yes, we are to sign the ITP as the job progresses, certain items can not be signed till all information pertaining to the item is retrieved a put in the Job file. i.e MTRs, welder qualifications.
+Yes, we sign off the ITP as the job progresses.
+Note that certain items cannot be signed until all of the information pertaining to the item is retrieved and put into the job folder file (MTR's, welder qualifications, etc).

 Is a punch list utilized for outstanding/ open items that need to be addressed?

-We have punch list developed that is to be used for outstanding items.
-This one thing that we need to use more consistently it is sometimes missed and not used.
+We have a punch list developed that is to be used for outstanding items.

 How are non‐conformances handled?